python/cpython/Doc/library/argparse.rst

-   While :mod:`argparse` is the recommended standard library module for *implementing* command line applications, authors of third party command line argument processing libraries may find that the simpler :mod:`optparse` module serves as a better foundation for that use case.
+   While :mod:`argparse` is the recommended standard library module for *implementing* command line applications, authors of third party command line argument processing libraries may find that the lower level :mod:`optparse` module serves as a better foundation for that use case.

 --------------